fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 ### Registration

-- **Sing Up**
-To register a new user, send a POST request to `/api/v1/auth/signup` with the following JSON payload:
+- **Sing Up**: To register a new user, send a POST request to `/api/v1/auth/signup` with the following JSON payload:

 ```json
 {